srogee/wave-function-collapse-js/README.md

 4. Type `npm start` to run the webserver
 5. Open a browser and type `localhost:3000` into the URL bar

+## Parameters
+The following query parameters are supported (just add them to the end of the URL):
+- `lagTime` (float): The time in milliseconds we should wait between algorithm iterations.
+Default is `0`.
+- `enableDebugLines` (boolean): If we should show grid lines/edge colors.
+Default is `false`.
+- `seed` (integer): The seed controlling the output of the algorithm.
+Default is a random integer.

 ## How it works
 This is a tiled model implementation, i.e. there are tiles that have adjacency constraints and the algorithm tries to place tiles such that those constraints are met.
 The algorithm itself is pretty straightforward: